metabase/metabase/docs/users-guide/01-what-is-metabase.md

 Fresh out of the box, Metabase will show you a few things on the home page:

+- A prompt to [connect your data to Metabase](01-managing-databases.md) (if you haven't already).
 - Some [automatic explorations](14-x-rays.md) of your tables that you can look at and save as a dashboard if you like any of them.
-(Administrators can permanently hide this section by clicking the `X` that appears on hover.)
+(Administrators can permanently hide this section by clicking the **X** that appears on hover.)
 - An area where things you or your teammates create will show up, along with a link to see all the dashboards, questions, and pulses you have.
 - A list of the databases you've connected to Metabase.
-(As with x-rays, administrators can permanently hide this section by clicking the `X` that appears on hover.
-You can always click on "Browse Data" from the main nav bar to see your databases and tables.)
+(As with X-rays, administrators can permanently hide this section by clicking the **X** that appears on hover.
+You can always click on **Browse Data** from the main nav bar to see your databases and tables.)

 ![Our data](./images/our-data.png)